Professor Colin Smith

 -

-My research focuses on the development of optimisation-based geotechnical analysis and design tools and low-carbon construction techniques in order to make the best use of our resources and minimise environmental impact.
+My research focuses on the development of optimisation-based tools for geotechnical analysis and design together with novel low-carbon construction techniques.

 Colin Smith graduated from the University of Cambridge in 1987.
 He joined the Cambridge Soil Mechanics research group in the same year and completed a PhD in 1991.
 Following two years as a research associate at Cambridge he joined the Department in 1992.